FAQs

 Q. What are my time commitments?

-Participants are expected to attend a mandatory meeting at ASE’s Annual Scientific Sessions in National Harbor, MD, June 2023 and Portland, OR in June 2024.
+Participants are expected to attend a mandatory meeting at ASE’s Annual Scientific Sessions in Nashville, TN, September 2025 and Aurora, CO in June 2026.

 Q. How will the program benefit my career?